Exploring Charged Higgs at the Future Circular Collider (FCC): A Review of Two-Higgs-Doublet Models: Observability of Charged Higgs using Multivariate Analysis

-Both the signal and background samples are analyzed with the Toolkit for Multivariate Analysis toolkit for ROOT \cite{root} with various multivariate classification algorithms.
-Events are selected as the presence of the required number of objects in the final state.
-In signal events including at least 2 bjets, where there are at least two leptons and missing transverse energy less than 120 GeV, transverse momentum of leptons greater than 20 GeV and absolute pseudo-rapidity less than 2.1, selection cuts are applied for background suppression and signal enhancement.
-The Receiver operating characteristic (ROC) curve is a useful tool for evaluating the performance of a classifier because it provides a visual representation of the trade-off between sensitivity and specificity.
+The Receiver Operating Characteristic (ROC) curve is a valuable tool for evaluating classifier performance as it visually represents the trade-off between sensitivity and specificity.
 By examining the curve, one can determine the optimal threshold for classification, which is the point at which the model is most effective at distinguishing between positive and negative classes.
-The response of all three classifiers are shown in Figure \ref{roc} and its values for Area Under the Curve (AUC) are extracted which are MLP=0.67, BDT=0.70, Likelihood=0.6 which demonstrates moderate and satisfactory values except for the Likelihood method.
-It can be further improved in the future. \\ We also calculate statistical significance (SS) from the signal (S) and background (B) events, where significance is defined as $SS= S /\sqrt{S+B}$ as obtained in Table \ref{cuts} which allows the observability of the charged Higgs at FCC designed integrated luminosity.
-However, statistics must be considered, which means that the signal efficiency that corresponds to the ideal cut value must be considered.
-A lot of signals get filtered away if this number is really low.
-If the real data has low statistics, the cut quality cannot be guaranteed because the output distribution differs from that of the training sample.
-Figure \ref{fig:mlp} shows the MLP cut efficiencies as a function of applied cut value.
-It has been observed that MLP and BDT have higher significance as compared to the Likelihood method and both are almost equal to each other.
-Figure \ref{fig:bdtlh} shows the significance $S/\sqrt{S + B}$ as a function of the BDT cut value in (a) and Likelihood cut in (b) for a certain number of signal and background events.
-This is the measure that most accurately captures the effectiveness of the instruction.
-A method's performance is assessed using the significance output, where a larger significance denotes a better classifier.
-Nevertheless, statistical considerations need to be taken into account regarding the signal efficiency that equates to the optimal cut value.
-If this value is really low, a lot of signal is filtered out.
-Since the output distribution is different from the training sample's, the quality of the cut cannot be guaranteed if the real data has poor statistics.
-The MLP cut efficiency as a function of applied cut value is displayed in Figure \ref{fig:mlp}.
-It has been noted that MLP and BDT are almost equivalent to each other and are efficient and have more relevance when compared to the Likelihood approach.
+Figure \ref{roc} displays the responses of all three classifiers.
+The Area Under the Curve (AUC) values are as follows: MLP=0.67, BDT=0.70, Likelihood=0.6.
+These values indicate moderate to satisfactory performance, with room for improvement in the Likelihood method in future iterations.
+We calculate statistical significance (SS) using the signal (S) and background (B) events, defined as $SS= S /\sqrt{S+B}$ as shown in Table \ref{cuts}.
+The observability of the charged Higgs at the FCC-integrated luminosity depends on the signal efficiency at the ideal cut value.
+Low signal efficiency can result in filtering out many signals due to statistical limitations.
+In cases of limited statistical data, the cut quality may be compromised as the output distribution may differ from the training sample.
+Figure \ref{fig:mlp} shows the MLP cut efficiencies based on the cut value applied.
+MLP and BDT demonstrate higher significance compared to the Likelihood method, with both methods producing similar results.